bigeasy/edify/README.md

    files in GitHub, they will be relative to GitHub.
 I'd like to be able to have those rewritten when served locally, stripping the prefix so it will navigate correctly.

-Using Cakefile as the interface to Edify.
-Got this idea from my own batch of Cakefile utilities, Twinkie.
-The problem with Twinkie is that we want people to check out and build immediately, so it must be written in pure CoffeeScript, because too many build dependencies are going to frustrate adoption.
-Generating an entire web site, that requires something.
-People already use a command line application do this, they are expecting it.
-We'll require that you run npm, which they expect, but then run cake.
-All the configuration goes into the Cakefile.

 ## Requirements